A collection of evidence-based guidelines to help you optimize your dental hygiene education practice.

 Core Competencies for Graduate Dental Hygiene Education

-Graduate education in dental hygiene is essential for developing professionals who will lead the profession and assume leadership roles in health care and education.
-This collaborative resource from ADHA and the American Dental Education Association defines the professional knowledge base and establishes an educational foundation for all graduate dental hygiene programs, preparing scholars to generate and disseminate knowledge within the field.
+This collaborative resource from ADHA and the American Dental Education Association defines the professional knowledge base and establishes an educational foundation for all graduate dental hygiene programs.

 Competencies for Graduate Education